-Second, many historical anecdotes of bubbles highlight the entry of new investors or short-term speculators as a plausible source of volume (e.g., DeFusco et al. 2020).
+Second, many historical anecdotes of bubbles highlight the entry of new investors or short-term speculators as a plausible source of volume (e.g., DeFusco, Nathanson, and Zwick 2020).
 Given the nature of our empirical design, we cannot include new investors in our analysis.
-However, we find that, even at the peak of the bubble, investors who had entered the market after the run-up was already underway accounted for less than 20 percent of volume.
-Therefore, it is unlikely that such investors can fully explain the volume.
+However, we find that, even at the peak of the bubble, investors who had entered the market after the run-up was already underway accounted for less than 20% of volume.
+Therefore, such investors are unlikely to fully explain the volume.

-Implications for theory.
-Our volume results cannot easily be explained by other theories of bubbles.
-First, theories based on extrapolation (e.g., Barberis et al. 2018; DeFusco et al. 2020) do not differentiate disposition extrapolators from pure extrapolators and are therefore silent on the difference between those investor groups during the bubble.
+3.5.3 Implications for theory.
+Our volume results cannot be easily explained by other theories of bubbles.
+First, theories based on extrapolation (e.g., Barberis et al. 2018; DeFusco, Nathanson, and Zwick 2020) do not differentiate disposition extrapolators from pure extrapolators and are therefore silent on the difference between those investor groups during the bubble.
 Our results clearly show that the addition of the disposition effect makes a significant difference to trading behavior.
-One way to reconcile this discrepancy-in the language of Barberis et al. (2018)-is that disposition extrapolators are the "wavering" extrapolators who randomly switch between two signals pointing in different directions.
+One way to reconcile this discrepancy in the language of Barberis et al. (2018) is that disposition extrapolators are the "wavering" extrapolators who randomly switch between two signals pointing in different directions.
 Our interpretation, however, suggests a different form of "wavering": instead of "wavering" between different signals, disposition extrapolators "waver" between beliefs and preferences.

-Our results are consistent with the notion that the high volume is driven by short-term speculation (e.g., DeFusco et al. 2020): disposition extrapolators behave as speculators by selling shares after immediate gains.
+Our results are consistent with the notion that the high volume is driven by short-term speculation (e.g., DeFusco, Nathanson, and Zwick 2020): disposition extrapolators behave as speculators by selling shares after immediate gains.
 However, our results also show that the same investor may change her investment horizon during a bubble.
-In DeFusco et al. (2020), positive past price changes disproportionately attract ex-ante short-horizon speculators.
+In DeFusco, Nathanson, and Zwick (2020), positive past price changes disproportionately attract ex ante short-horizon speculators.
 In our model, positive past price endogenously shortens the investment horizon for disposition-prone investors so that they trade more.

-Finally, it is hard to reconcile our results with theories of overconfidence.
+Finally, it is difficult to reconcile our results with theories of overconfidence.
 On the one hand, static versions of overconfidence-based theories (e.g., Scheinkman and Xiong 2003) need to explain not only the aggregate rise in volume, but also the differential rise in volume across investor groups.
 It is not obvious why disposition extrapolators would become more overconfident in a bubble than other investors do.
-On the other hand, dynamic versions of overconfidence-based theories

-(e.g., Gervais and Odean 2001) often posit good past returns as a source of overconfidence.
-But, according to that theory, it should be the pure extrapolators-riding the bubble more aggressively and making more profits in the run-up-who trade the most.
+On the other hand, dynamic versions of overconfidence-based theories (e.g., Gervais and Odean 2001) often posit good past returns as a source of overconfidence.
+But, according to that theory, the pure extrapolators-those who ride the bubble more aggressively and profit more in the run-up-should trade the most.

-4 Extrapolators and prices
+4. Extrapolators and Prices

 Many models of extrapolation-including ours-highlight extrapolative expectations as a primary driver of rising prices during a financial bubble.
-While this argument is intuitive, empirical evidence has been scarce.
+While this argument is intuitive, evidence has been scarce.
 Empirically identifying extrapolators is difficult without detailed transaction or survey data.
-Furthermore, showing a contemporaneous association between extrapolators and prices is nonconclusive: it is consistent with extrapolators driving up prices, but also with the reverse argument that prices go up first and subsequently attract more trading from extrapolators.
+Furthermore, showing a contemporaneous association between extrapolators and prices is nonconclusive: it is consistent not only with extrapolators driving up prices but also with the reverse argument that prices go up first and subsequently attract more trading from extrapolators.
 In this section, we take advantage of the granular nature of our data to examine the role of extrapolators in driving up stock prices during the 2014-2015 Chinese stock market bubble.
-While we do not establish causality, the empirical evidence is nonetheless consistent with the model's prediction and can rule out the reverse-causality argument above.
+While we do not establish causality, the evidence is nonetheless consistent with the model's prediction and can rule out the reverse-causality argument above.